 In one of the more egregious examples of a Harlem cultural treasure being erased by crass commercialism, the space where the fabled Lenox Lounge once stood is now home to just another bank.

-Five years later, after a number of legal disputes, the whole building was torn town (although the sign and fixtures were saved and presumably exist).
+Five years later, after a number of legal disputes, the whole building was torn town (although the sign and fixtures were saved and presumably still exist somewhere).

-A new building at the same address had been under construction for a while, and now the ground-floor retail space is finally open.
+A new building at the same address had been under construction for a while, and the ground-floor retail space is finally open.

-It's official: the old Lenox Lounge has been replaced by a branch of Wells Fargo bank.
+And now it's official: the old Lenox Lounge has been replaced by a branch of Wells Fargo bank.

 For daily updates, follow The Curious Uptowner on Facebook, Instagram and Twitter